7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Cheatsheet.md

 - Access the portal at https://portal.azure.com/ -  great for performing single tasks
 - Cloud Shell on the `>_` Icon; Temporary Host - per-session, per-user basis
-	- Has Requirements to use! - `Show Advanced Settings -> provide require fields -> Create Storage`
+	- Has Requirements to use! - `Show Advanced Settings -> provide required fields -> Create Storage`

 ## Resources